-This is owing to their ever expansive global fan base.
-While the status of football as the insurmountable force remains undisputed, other sports such as poker, horse-racing, and motorsports are also upping their ante.
+This is owing to their ever-expansive global fan base.
+While the status of football as the insurmountable force remains undisputed, other sports such as poker, horse racing, and motorsports are also upping their ante.

 The following list of the top ten richest sporting events is a result of my second-hand research.
-I have applied the ‘Tournaments’ Total Prize Money‘ filter to draw this list.
+I have applied the Total Prize Money filter to draw this list.
 Just for clarity: a) Figures in the brackets indicate the ‘Prize pool’ for the whole tournament and b) all figures are for the most recently held tournaments.

-So without further ado, here are the top ten richest sports events in the world:
+So without further ado, here are the top ten richest sporting events in the world:

-10. British Open Golf 2018 ($10.50 million)
+10. US Open Golf ($17.50 million)

-9. Dubai World Cup 2018 ($30 million)
+9. Dubai World Cup ($30.5 million)

-8. FedExCup Playoffs 2018 ($35 million)
+8. FedExCup 2022 ($57.9 million)

-Once the tour is over, the top 125 players get into a progressive, four-phase elimination competition – The Northern Trust championship (125 players), the Dell Technologies Championship (100 players), the BMW championship (70 players).
+Once the tour is over, the top 125 players get into a progressive, four-phase elimination competition – The Northern Trust championship (125 players), the Dell Technologies Championship (100 players), and the BMW Championship (70 players).

 The first three playoffs cut down the number of players to 30 who then enter the last playoff, the Tour championship called the FedExCup.

-7. US Open 2018 ($53 million)
+7. US Open 2022 ($60 million)

-5. The World Series Championship ($66 million)
+5. The World Series Championship ($107.5 million)

 The World Series is the annual championship of MLB (Major League Baseball).
 Don’t be fooled by the name though.
 Despite being called the World Series, the tournament is restricted to North America and is played amongst all-American teams.

-4. FIFA World Cup 2018 ($400 million)
+4. FIFA World Cup 2022 ($440 million)

 FIFA World Cup secures the place of the most spectacular, hi-decibel event in the world of sports.
 The buzz generated around the event is unparalleled.
 The first World Cup was played in 1930 and ever since, it has been held after every 4 years, of course, barring a few exceptions in between.

-3. UEFA Europa League 2017/18 ($469 million)
+3. UEFA Europa League 2018/19 ($561 million)

 Europa League for years has served the second fiddle to the much bigger Champions League competition.
 Every year in May, with the respective conclusion of seasons in various leagues, fans get to know where their favorite clubs would play.